Spanish Breakfast Foods: Traditional Morning Recipes

 Traditional Cheese Selections

-Spanish breakfast cheeses highlight the country’s rich dairy history.
-Manchego, a cheese made from sheep’s milk, is a favorite.
+Spanish breakfast cheeses show the country’s rich dairy history.
+Manchego, made from sheep’s milk, is a favorite.
 Spain has over 100 cheese types, with 70% from sheep’s milk.
 The Basque Country is known for queso de Cabrales, made in very small amounts.

 Research shows 60% of Spanish breakfasts include cured meats or cheeses.
 The demand for these items is increasing, with a 4% annual rise expected by 2025.
 This growth shows the growing interest in Spanish food worldwide and the lasting love for these morning favorites.